Coalville: Economy

 Within thirty years of the town's birth as a result of the collieries, many additional industries became established within the town, such as flour milling, brick making, engineering and the manufacture of elastic web.

 During the twentieth century, Coalville was home to Palitoy, a toy manufacturer that made Action Man, Action Force, Tiny Tears, Pippa, Tressy, Merlin, Star Wars figures and the Care Bears.
 The company was founded by Alfred Edward Pallett in 1909 to produce celluloid and fancy goods.
 Their first toy was in 1920 and the first doll in 1925.
 The Palitoy site was closed in 1994.

 Aggregate Industries has its headquarters at Bardon Hill Quarry and is one of the five largest construction material suppliers in the UK.
 The company was originally established in 1858, though an early reference to a granite quarry at Bardon Hill appeared in 1622, in William Burton's "Description of Leicestershire".

 TEREX Pegson Limited is a UK manufacturer of mobile crushing machines, and is part of the Terex Corporation.
 Pegson is headquartered in Coalville, with a distribution centre for North America in Louisville, Kentucky.
 The manufacturing plant has been located for many years on Mammoth Street, off the Whitwick Road and the company is able to trace its origins to the company of Samuel Pegg and Son, which was originally set up on Alexander Street, Leicester in 1830, when its main concern was connected with hosiery machinery.

 Tulip Foods (formerly Belvoir Bacon) on Mantle Lane was incorporated as a limited company on 1 July 1954, having started about twenty years previously, as a slaughterhouse supplying pork products to a local shop in Coalville owned by the Bloor family.
 By the 1960s the factory had begun to distribute its products nationally.
 The factory became known locally as "Piggy Bloor's".
 The Belvoir name was replaced by Tulip in 2003.
+In 2023 the factory was closed down and its future is not known.

 Numerous business parks and industrial estates have been established in and around Coalville following the decline of coal-mining and allied industries.
 Calder Colours, based on the Coalville Business Park, are manufacturers of art and craft materials.
 In 2014 this company produced the hundreds of litres of red top coat and terracotta base coat paint for the commemorative art installation at the Tower of London entitled Blood Swept Lands and Seas of Red, marking the centenary of the outbreak of World War I.

 In October 2016, Amazon opened in Coalville its biggest fulfilment Centre in the United Kingdom (named BHX2).
 Reportedly occupying an area equivalent to 19 football fields, the centre employs hundreds of citizens in the Leicestershire region and is operational twenty four hours a day.